ugr-sail/sinergym/docs/source/pages/introduction.rst

-The goal of *sinergym* is to create an environment following *Gymnasium* interface for wrapping simulation engines (*Energyplus*) for building control using
+The goal of *sinergym* is to create an environment following *Gymnasium* interface for wrapping simulation engines (*EnergyPlus*) for building control using
 **deep reinforcement learning**.

 .. image:: /_static/general_blueprint.png